teremterem/MiniAgents/README.md

     MiniAgents().run(amain())
 ```

-TODO Oleksandr: explain why AWAIT is used in the example above
+TODO explain why AWAIT is used in the example above

 The `AWAIT` sentinel is used to ensure that the previous agent's response is fully processed before the next agent
 starts.